BII-Lab/DNSoverHTTPinGO/README.md

 The server proxy will need a working name server configuration on your server.
 The server should be reachable by UDP and TCP, and you should have a clear ICMP path to it, as well as full MTU (1500 octets or larger) and the ability to receive fragmented UDP (to make EDNS0 usable.)

-1.compile ServerProxy.
+1. compile ServerProxy.

 	go build github.com/BII-Lab/DNSoverHTTPinGO/ServerProxy

-2.make sure you have a working resolver.
+2. make sure you have a working resolver.

-3.run the ServerProxy as （listion to port 80 currently）
+3. run the ServerProxy as （listion to port 80 currently）

 	./ServerProxy -proxy "[your upper resolver's ip address]"
 4. For more help information, you can use -h option